Sean Brackett: Professional career

-Washington Valor

-Brackett was assigned to the Washington Valor on March 1, 2017.
+Brackett was assigned to the Washington Valor of the AFL on March 1, 2017.
 Brackett was activated on May 24, 2017, from injured reserve.
 On May 27, 2017, Brackett made his first start for the Valor and led the team to a 48–47 defeat.

-Massachusetts Pirates

-Brackett signed with the Massachusetts Pirates on January 27, 2018.
-During the 2018 season Brackett won the NAL Most Valuable Player Award and was named 2nd-Team All-NAL, while passing for 3,170 yards with 74 Touchdowns and 18 Interceptions.
-In 2019 he passed for 2,523 yards with 57 Touchdowns and 15 Interceptions, while being named 2nd-Team All-NAL.
-The 2020 NAL season was cancelled due to the COVID-19 virus.
-Brackett re-signed with the Pirates for the 2021 season, which was the team's first after moving leagues to the IFL.
+Brackett signed with the Massachusetts Pirates of the National Arena League (NAL) on January 27, 2018.
+During the 2018 season, Brackett won the NAL Most Valuable Player Award and was named second-team All-NAL while passing for 3,170 yards with 74 touchdowns and 18 interceptions.
+In 2019, he passed for 2,523 yards with 57 touchdowns and 15 interceptions while being named second-team All-NAL again.
+The 2020 NAL season was cancelled due to the COVID-19 pandemic.
+Brackett re-signed with the Pirates for the 2021 season, which was the team's first after moving to the Indoor Football League.